 Guided exhibitions tours for people with learning, developmental, and intellectual disabilities

 The Museum offers five unique tours for ages 8 to adults that are tailored to meet particular needs and preferences of visitors with learning, developmental and intellectual disabilities.
 Maximum of 10 people per tour.
 Illinois school groups can register for this experience through the field trips registration form.
-Adult groups can register for this experience by emailing Mary Ann Bloom at firstname.lastname@example.org.
+Adult and family groups can register for this experience by emailing Mary Ann Bloom at firstname.lastname@example.org.

 Dinosaurs: Roam among the dinosaurs!
 From an Apatosaurus to a Triceratops, discover the creatures that lived between 230 and 65 million years ago--what did they eat?
 Where did they live?
 What drove them to extinction?

 Pawnee Culture: Experience an immersive snapshot of traditional Native American Pawnee culture.
 Walk into a hands-on, fully furnished Earth Lodge, and learn about daily life on the plains.
 Sit on beds covered with real buffalo hides, as homemade utensils and toys are passed around.